 NOTE—All MPDUs within an A-MPDU carried in an HE TB PPDU have the same RA (see 9.7.3 (A-MPDU con-tents)).
 The settings of the address fields of MPDUs within the A-MPDU depend on the type and subtype of the MPDU as defined in 9.3 (Format of individual frame types).

+A STA generates the A-MPDU carried in the HE TB PPDU as defined in 27.5.2.3a (A-MPDU contents in an HE TB PPDU).

+27.5.2.3a A-MPDU contents in an HE TB PPDU

+A STA that is the intended receiver of a Trigger frame or of an MPDU that includes an UMRS Control field shall follow MAC padding procedure described in 27.10.3 (A-MPDU padding for an HE TB PPDU) and construct the A-MPDU carried in the response HE TB PPDU as described below.

+NOTE—The MU RTS Trigger frame and the NFRP Trigger frame are exempt from these construction rules since the MU RTS Trigger frame does not solicit an HE TB PPDU and the NFRP Trigger frame solicits an HE TB PPDU that does not carry an A-MPDU.

-A STA that responds to a DL MU PPDU containing MPDU(s) addressed to it that include UMRS Control field(s) follows the rules defined in 10.3.2.9 (Ack procedure) for generating the Ack frame, the rules defined in 10.24.7.5 (Generation and transmission of BlockAck frames by an HT STA or DMG STA) for generating the BlockAck frame, and the rules defined in 27.4 (Block acknowledgement) for generating the Multi-STA BlockAck frame.
-The STA shall construct the A-MPDU carried in the HE TB PPDU as defined in Table 9-428 (A-MPDU contents MPDUs in the control response context) when the A-MPDU solicits an immediate response and as defined in Table 9-426 (A-MPDU contents in the data enabled no immediate response context) when the A-MPDU does not solicit an immediate response.
+A STA that responds to a DL MU PPDU containing MPDU(s) addressed to it that include UMRS Control field(s) follows the rules defined in 10.3.2.9 (Ack procedure) for generating the Ack frame, the rules defined in 10.24.7.5 (Generation and transmission of BlockAck frames by an HT STA or DMG STA) for generating the BlockAck frame, and the rules defined in 27.4 (Block acknowledgement) for generating the Multi-STA BlockAck frame if at least one of the received MPDUs solicits an immediate acknowledgment.
+The contents of the A-MPDU carried in the HE TB PPDU shall be as defined in:

+Table 9-428 (A-MPDU contents MPDUs in the control response context) when at least one of the received MPDUs solicits an immediate acknowledgment.
+The STA may aggregate any type of Action No Ack frame in the A-MPDU.

+Table 9-426 (A-MPDU contents in the data enabled no immediate response context) when none of the received MPDUs solicits an immediate acknowledgment.
+The STA shall not aggregate QoS Data frames.

 NOTE 1—The STA additionally follows the rules defined in 27.3.2 (Fragmentation) when fragments are present in the soliciting (A-)MPDU(s).

 NOTE 2—The responding STA would be an unassociated STA when the MPDUs are contained in an RU identified by STA-ID equal to 2045.